OsmosysSoftware/dev-standards/process/mockoon-usage.md

 ## 5. Advanced Usage

-This section outlines some of the advanced features that Mockoon offers which might not be used regularly, but can come in handy from time-to-time.
+This section outlines some of the advanced features that Mockoon offers, which might not be used regularly, but can be useful from time to time.

 ### Using Mockoon Templating